-We have incurred significant operating losses since our inception, which have caused management to determine there is substantial doubt regarding our ability to continue as a going concern.
+We have incurred significant operating losses since our inception.
 We expect to incur losses for the foreseeable future and may never achieve or maintain profitability.

 Since inception, we have incurred significant operating losses.
-Our net loss was approximately \$13.6 million for the year ended December 31, 2022, \$13.8 million for the year ended December 31, 2021 and \$134.5 million from the period of inception (December 26, 2004) through December 31, 2022.
+Our net loss was approximately \$12.5 million for the year ended December 31, 2023, \$13.6 million for the year ended December 31, 2022 and \$147.0 million from the period of inception (December 28, 2004) through December 31, 2023.
 To date, we have financed our operations primarily through private placements and public offerings of our securities, and payments from our license agreements.
 We have devoted substantially all of our financial resources and efforts to research and development, including pre-clinical studies and, beginning in 2008, clinical trials.
 We are still in the development stage of our product candidates and we have not completed development of any drugs.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-Our net losses may fluctuate significantly from quarter to quarter and year to year.
-Our recurring losses from operations have caused management to determine there is substantial doubt regarding our ability to continue as a going concern, and as a result, our independent registered public accounting firm included an explanatory paragraph in its report on our consolidated financial statements as of and for the year ended December 31, 2022, with respect to this uncertainty.
+Our net losses may fluctuate significantly from guarter to guarter and year to year.

-We anticipate that our expenses will continue to be significant with the clinical trials for the ongoing development of our KIO-101, KIO-201, and KIO-301 products.
+We anticipate that our expenses will continue to be significant with the clinical trials for the ongoing development of our KIO-104 and KIO-301 products.